 - Even if you don’t have an aggressive breed as outlined in the contract, another neighbor could.
 If the thought of it makes you uneasy, it should.
 Terms of the other tenant’s lease are only known and enforceable by the landlord.
 So, it’s at their discretion to give them the boot, and you won’t have a say if a dispute arises over an unfriendly pet.

 - Renter’s and homeowner’s insurance companies often have long, arbitrary dog blacklists, too.
 Many smaller cities, homeowner associations (HOAs), and apartment complexes have breed restrictions as well.
 Unfortunately, many people don’t consider this or even ask about pet policies when they move somewhere new.
 If your pup is considered a prohibited breed or has a history of biting, you often can’t get renter’s or homeowner’s insurance coverage, so check into this before moving.

 - If your dog is deemed an aggressive breed and harms someone?
-You’re facing 100% liability for the resulting costs because it won’t be covered by an insurer.
+You’re facing 100% liability for the resulting costs because they won’t be covered by an insurer.
 You can try to get an exception, have the dog excluded from the policy, or search for another insurer.
 More exotic pets (like snakes or meat-eating reptiles) are typically excluded from homeowners and renter’s insurance, altogether.

 For parents of children: Dig into school district ratings.

 - Education is a crucial part of childhood development.
-If you have children in primary school, you’ll want to research the best school districts where you’re planning to move and make sure you’re legally zoned to those districts.
+If you have children in primary school, you’ll want to research the best school districts and curricula where you’re planning to move and make sure you’re legally zoned to those districts.

 - Find the answers to important questions about the districts and any specific schools you’re eyeing.
 What are their ratings and why?
 What are the policies, programs, and track records of the schools?
 What are students and other parents saying about the school?
 It will have a big influence on where you choose to live.